Street party insurance

 In 2012 for the Diamond Jubilee about 2 million people took part in street parties.
 Some of them had insurance cover, but there were NO CLAIMS AT ALL made in the whole country, according to the insurance companies at the time.

-Although such insurance can be useful for larger street parties with lots of activities, we have found that raising the funds for the £50+ premium is a total show-stopper for less well-off communities, and can dampen the goodwill in better off communities. £5m PLI cover commonly demanded by councils can rarely be justified as it might cover 2 deaths and resurfacing of the road, which is very unlikely!
+£5m PLI cover commonly demanded by councils can rarely be justified as it might cover 2 deaths and resurfacing of the road, which is very unlikely!
 Larger public events where the risk of liability is higher would, however, need full insurance cover – buy it here.

 The risks at street parties are usually very low and so the risk of liability to organisers and councils is low.
 This is because they are self-organised by residents right outside their door and activities are usually very modest.

 Insurance is only about financial liability! and so planning a safe event is the best way of reducing risks.
 So it is important to suggest to residents to consider and minimise all risks.
-Councils demanding to complete a risk assessment we believe is unnecessarily complex and residents are unlikely to be skilled to carry out such paper work in any meaningful way.

 Whoever buys the insurance, or signs a Disclaimer, is in effect doing so on behalf of the street and is not practically, and cannot be, responsible for the event, because they are not in charge of it – they cannot alone control what other participants do.

-Residents should read the Insurance Policy in advance as it may have exclusions such as:
+If buying insurance residents should read the Insurance Policy in advance as it may have exclusions such as:

 - Inflatables / bouncy castles – policies often exclude injury to users.
 Also, supplier’s own insurance usually only covers the equipment, not users.